MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/reminders-arrival-time.md

 - Responsive design makes this portal accessible from mobile, tablet, or desktop.
 - The customer portal renders different states depending on state of the associated booking.
 - When the booking is in a *Traveling* state, the experience includes technician details current technician location on an Azure map.
-The map will show near real time location of technician based on signal from the Field Service mobile application.
+The map will show near real-time location of technician based on signal from the Field Service mobile application.

 > [!Note]
 > Technicians must be sharing their location from their Field Service mobile application to provide estimated travel time and display real time locations on the portal.